DiscreteTom/defect/README.md

   [PROMPT]  The prompt to use.
 If not provided or equal to "-", the program will read from stdin

 Options:
-  -m, --model <MODEL>        The model to use.
-For AWS Bedrock models, use the format "bedrock/<model-id>" [default: gpt-4o] -e, --endpoint <ENDPOINT>  The endpoint to use.
-Only used for OpenAI (or compatible) models [default: https://api.openai.com/v1]
+  -m, --model <MODEL>        The model to use [default: gpt-4o] -e, --endpoint <ENDPOINT>  The endpoint to use.
+Only effective for OpenAI compatible models [default: https://api.openai.com/v1]
-  -h, --help                 Print help
+  -s, --schema <SCHEMA>      The API schema to use [default: open-ai] [possible values: open-ai, bedrock] -h, --help                 Print help
   -V, --version              Print version
 ```